ARC – REXYGEN archive

 The ARC block is intended for archives configuration in the REXYGEN control system.
 The archives can be used for continuous recording of alarms, events and history trends directly on the target platform.
 The output Archives of the EXEC block must be connected to the prev input of the first archive.
 The following archives can be added by connecting the input prev with the preceding archive’s output next.
 Only one archive block can be connected to each next output, the output of the last archive remains unconnected.
 The resulting archives sequence determines the order of allocation and initialization of individual archives in the REXYGEN system and also the index of the archive, which is used in the arc parameter of the archiving blocks (see chapter 10).
 The archives are numbered from 1 and the maximum number of archives is limited to 15 (archive no. 0 is the internal system log).

 The atype parameter determines the type of archive from the data-available-after-restarting point of view.
-The admissible types depend on the target platform properties, which can be inspected in the Target tab in the REXYGEN Diagnostics program after successful connecting to the target device.
+The admissible types depend on the target platform properties, which can be inspected in the Diagnostics section of the REXYGEN Studio program after successful connecting to the target device.
+The following options are usually available:

 Archive consists of sequenced variable-length items (memory and disk space optimization) with a timestamp.
 Therefore the other parameters are the total archive size in bytes asize and maximum number of timestamps nmarks for speeding-up the sequential seeking in the archive.